3dvconf/3dvconf.github.io/2026/about-city.md

 ---
 layout: 2026_sidebar
 year: 2026
-title: Welcome to Singapore
+title: Welcome to Vancouver
 ---

-Singapore is a bustling island city-state in Southeast Asia, renowned for its blend of modern architecture and lush green spaces, earning it the nickname "Garden City."
-A melting pot of cultures, it offers a vibrant culinary scene and rich heritage sites.
-As a global business hub, Singapore is known for hosting international events and boasts a diverse economy.
-With its warm climate and welcoming atmosphere, it's an ideal year-round destination for both business and leisure travelers.
+Vancouver is a dynamic coastal city in Canada, celebrated for its stunning natural landscapes and vibrant urban culture.
+Nestled between the Pacific Ocean and the Coast Mountains, it offers breathtaking views, lush parks, and outdoor adventures year-round.
+A multicultural hub, Vancouver boasts a diverse culinary scene, world-class arts, and a thriving tech and film industry.
+As a gateway to the Pacific, it hosts international events and fosters innovation.
+With its mild climate and welcoming community, Vancouver is an ideal destination for both exploration and business.

-More traveling information, please checkout <a href="https://www.visitsingapore.com">www.visitsingapore.com</a>
+More traveling information, please checkout <a href="https://www.destinationvancouver.com/">www.destinationvancouver.com</a>

 <div class="gallery">